vedsathwik275/HackGT_2025/test_refactor/README.md

 # 🏈 NFL Field Detection Mapper (React)

 A modern React application for detecting NFL players and referees in football images, with automatic coordinate mapping to field positions and team classification.
+Now with **backend API integration** for enhanced processing capabilities.

 ## ✨ Features